Skip to main content.

 What if I move out of the area?

-Our contract with Medicare allows us to serve you only as long as you live in Allen, Ashland, Ashtabula, Auglaize, Carroll, Columbiana, Cuyahoga, Defiance, Fulton, Geauga, Hancock, Henry, Holmes, Huron, Lake, Lorain, Lucas, Mahoning, Medina, Mercer, Ottawa, Portage, Putnam, Seneca, Stark, Summit, Trumbull, Tuscarawas, Van Wert, Wayne and Wood counties in Ohio.
-If you move away from this area, or leave for more than six consecutive months, you must tell us in writing so we can disenroll you.
+Our contract with Medicare allows us to serve you only as long as you live in Allen, Ashland, Ashtabula, Auglaize, Carroll, Columbiana, Cuyahoga, Defiance, Erie, Fulton, Geauga, Hancock, Henry, Holmes, Huron, Lake, Lorain, Lucas, Mahoning, Medina, Mercer, Ottawa, Portage, Putnam, Sandusky, Seneca, Stark, Summit, Trumbull, Tuscarawas, Van Wert, Wayne and Wood counties in Ohio.
+If you move away from this area, or leave for more than 12 consecutive months, you must tell us in writing so we can disenroll you.
 At that point, you become covered under Original Medicare or you can enroll in another Medicare Advantage Plan or Medicare Advantage Prescription Drug Plan because you will be eligible for a Special Enrollment Period (SEP).

 Can I change my Primary Care Physician?